vim-scripts/vim-sprunge/README.markdown

     :BundleInstall

-Vim.org:

-    Instructions here
+*Manual*, download the zip file from http://www.vim.org/scripts/script.php?script_id=4662 and extract it to $HOME/.vim

+    mv vim-sprunge*.zip $HOME/.vim
+    cd $HOME/.vim && unzip vim-sprunge*.zip

+Update the help tags from vim:

+    :helpt ~/.vim/doc/

 Usage
 -----

-Add a mapping to your ~/.vimrc (change the key to suit your taste):
+Add a mapping to your ~/.vimrc (change the key to suit your needs):

     nnoremap <F11> :Sprunge<CR>

 License
 -------

-© 2013 WTFPL – Do What the Fuck You Want to Public License. - http://www.wtfpl.net/
+© 2013 WTFPL, Do What the Fuck You Want to Public License. - http://www.wtfpl.net/